Murder of Kuah Bee Hong: Death of Kuah Bee Hong

-On the afternoon of 23 April 1991, at 3.30pm, 12-year-old Kuah Bee Leng (柯美玲 Kē Mĕilíng), who just returned from school to her flat at Bukit Merah's Viking Road, was shocked to discover her youngest sister Kuah Bee Hong, who was ten, lying dead with her body (clad in her school uniform) partially hidden under a sofa, with a bloodstained towel wrapped around her neck and a bleeding slash wound on her left wrist.
+On the afternoon of 23 April 1991, at 3.30pm, 12-year-old Kuah Bee Leng (柯美玲 (Koa Bí-lêng)), who just returned from school to her flat at Bukit Merah's Viking Road, was shocked to discover her youngest sister Kuah Bee Hong, who was ten, lying dead with her body (clad in her school uniform) partially hidden under a sofa, with a bloodstained towel wrapped around her neck and a bleeding slash wound on her left wrist.

-At that time her sister Bee Leng arrived home, Kuah's parents - hawker assistant Kuah Chin Chye (柯进财 Kē Jìncái; aged 41 in 1991) and electronics factory worker Ng Siew Hua (黄秀花 Huáng Xìuhuā; aged 40 in 1991) were working while her eldest sister was at school.
+At that time her sister Bee Leng arrived home, Kuah's parents - hawker assistant Kuah Chin Chye (柯进财 (Koa Chìn-châi); aged 41 in 1991) and electronics factory worker Ng Siew Hua (黄秀花 (N̂g Siù-hoa); aged 40 in 1991) were working while her eldest sister was at school.
 Immediately, Bee Leng quickly ran down to the ground floor, seeking help from her uncle P. H. Koh and aunt who both operated a store.
 Koh called the police and both Kuah's parents, who were devastated to hear the news of her death.
 The school principal of the Kuah sisters' school also came to offer counselling help for Kuah's sister.
 According to her father, Kuah was last seen alive when she waved her father goodbye before he left the house to go to work.

 Professor Chao Tzee Cheng, the senior forensic pathologist, conducted an autopsy of the victim, and he determined the cause of Kuah's death to be strangulation.
 Police also searched the flat and recovered a bloodstained knife from the kitchen sink.
 It was also established that robbery could be the possible motive, as there were cash and jewellery worth S$2,500 missing from the flat.
 The killer was suspected to be someone known to the victim, since there were no signs of forced entry into the flat, and the family, who described Kuah as someone who often avoid strangers, similarly shared the theory.
 Nearby the scene at the third floor's staircase, a bloodstained palmprint was discovered by the police.
 The police also sent a public notice for any witnesses to come forward if they had information about the case.